Skip to content

 They publish a win-rate from day one.

 Any service that quotes a percentage in the first weeks of operating is either making it up or computing it on a sample too small to mean anything.
-A statistically defensible number takes at least 100 settled signals — usually more.
-If they have a number on day one, ask to see the canonical settled history that produced it.
+A statistically defensible number takes at least 100 settled signals, usually more.
+Ask to see the canonical settled history that produced it.
 They won't have it.

 2. 02